Copyright © Marblehead Family Fund. All rights reserved.

 <html> <head> <title>Title of Web page</title> </head> <body> <p>My first Web page!</p> </body> </html>

-We have unveiled the next project that is underway in one of Marblehead’s most popular open spaces: Devereux Beach!
-Yes, the playground is in poor shape suffering corrosion and rust and many many years of wear and tear.
-The Marblehead Family Fund and the Marblehead Parks and Recreation Department are teaming together to improve Marblehead's playgrounds.
-Below are the proposed plans for a two-part play structure that the MFF hopes to make into a reality by Summer of 2014 with generous donations from the community.
+The playground has been in poor shape suffering corrosion and rust and many many years of wear and tear.
+The Marblehead Family Fund and the Marblehead Parks and Recreation Department have teamed together to improve Marblehead's playgrounds.
+Below are the proposed plans for a two-part play structure that the MFF hopes to make into a reality with generous donations from the community.
 Donations are tax deductible.
 Previous projects have been Bud Orne Park play structure, a telescope at Fort Sewell, SeaSide Park play structure, Hobbs Playground play structure, and the latest completed project at "Header's Haven" otherwise known as Gerry Playground.

 Rust, corrosion and years of use